jnurdinn/samarkand/README.md

 ### Configuration :
 Configuration can be accessed in :<br>`/etc/samarkand/config.toml` <br>
-There are two things you can configure, port and webpage directory, which either is self explanatory.
+There are two things you can configure, port and webpage directory, both are pretty self explanatory.
 Default port is 80 and default directory is : `/var/www/html`

 ### Uninstall :
 I know some of you may get tired because of my program, so I've also made an exit.
 To uninstall, just run the uninstall.sh script.